Anna Temple, Elizabeth Craven's Literary Cousin

 Lady Charles Spencer was the daughter of Lady Temple's sister, Lady Vere.
 She was born Hon.
 Mary Beauclerk, and in October 1762 she married Lord Charles Spencer, a younger son of the Duke of Marlborough.
 So this poem must have been written in 1763, and is joking about the short duration of husbandly devotion.
 Painted flowered silk was a very expensive material that would have been used to make a fashionable gown.

-Horace Walpole wrote a rather tongue-in-cheek poem to Lady Temple entitled "Countess Temple Appointed Poet to the King of the Faeries".
+Horace Walpole wrote a rather tongue-in-cheek poem to Lady Temple entitled "Countess Temple Appointed Poet Laureate to the King of the Faeries".
 It is a graceful but somewhat condescending compliment on her efforts.
 He could not really take a woman poet seriously.
 But Anna Temple wanted to be taken seriously.
 One of her most remarkable poems is The Jewel in the Tower, verses on the imprisonment of John Wilkes in the Tower of London, which took place in 1763.

 THE JEWEL IN THE TOWER, A SONG